AAA Cycle: Phase 2 - Agree to the Plan

 Regardless of project size or methodology, agreement follows these steps:

-1. Design the solution - How will we build this?
+1. Design the solution: How will we build this?

-2. Validate assumptions - Will this approach work?
+2. Validate assumptions: Will this approach work?

-3. Define quality standards - How good is good enough?
+3. Define quality standards: How good is good enough?

-4. Set performance targets - What’s the bar for success?
+4. Set performance targets: What’s the bar for success?

-5. Analyze costs - What’s the total investment and return?
+5. Analyze costs: What’s the total investment and return?

-6. Plan the work - What’s the sequence and effort?
+6. Plan the work: What’s the sequence and effort?

-7. Get commitment - Do we all agree to proceed?
+7. Get commitment: Do we all agree to proceed?

 Recursive Application

-• Sprint Level (hours): Technical design discussion, quick validation
+Sprint hours Technical design discussion, quick validation

-• Feature Level (minutes): Code review validates approach
+Feature minutes Code review validates approach

 Entry & Exit